Navigation

 NASA/Flickr/CC BY-NC-ND 2.0

-What’s Kelly’s record in the Senate?
+Mark Kelly’s record in the Senate

 According to FiveThirtyEight, Kelly voted in line with President Joe Biden 95.5% of the time during the 2021-2022 congressional session.
-They disagreed on vaccine and mask mandates, which Biden supported and Kelly did not; and imposing more sanctions over a Russian gas pipeline, which Kelly supported and Biden opposed.
+They disagreed on vaccine and mask mandates, which Biden supported and Kelly did not; and on imposing more sanctions over a Russian gas pipeline, which Kelly supported and Biden opposed.

 Kelly has sponsored a combined 65 bills in four years, according to Congress.gov.
 Four passed the Senate to later die in the House of Representatives, while two became law.
 Both of those bills that passed were from the 2021-22 session and dealt with water rights for Indigenous tribes in Arizona and near the Colorado River.